bluetech/ng-annotate/README.md

 and `"ngNoInject"` and do exactly what you think they do.

+## ES6 support
+ES6 class syntax is supported with use of `/*@ngInject*/` and `"ngInject"` annotations.
+For more information please see [ES6 test file](tests/es6-classes.js).

-## ES6 and TypeScript support
+## Typescript and other transpilers support
-ng-annotate supports ES5 as input so run it with the output from Babel, Traceur, TypeScript (tsc) and the likes.
+ng-annotate supports ES6 and below as input so run it with the output from Babel, Traceur, TypeScript (tsc) and the likes.
 Use `"ngInject"` on functions you want annotated.
 Your transpiler should preserve directive prologues, if not please file a bug on it.